jp2321/dl4cv_dev/slides/chapter3_01_neural_networks.md

 Historical development

-- Theoretical developement in the 1940s by McCulloch and Pitt
+- Theoretical development in the 1940s by McCulloch and Pitt
 - Similarity to the human brain
 - Fundamental method: Perceptron (Rosenblatt, 1958)
 - AI Winter